MERNCraft/Nail-It/docs/md/44-Get AI to Play an Interesting Move.md

 <!-- Get AI to Play an Interesting Move -->
 <section
-  id="get-ai-to-play-an-interesting-move"
+  id="the-ai-plays-an-interesting-move"
-  aria-labelledby="get-ai-to-play-an-interesting-move"
+  aria-labelledby="the-ai-plays-an-interesting-move"
-  data-item="Get AI to Play an Interesting Move"
+  data-item="The AI Plays an Interesting Move"
 >
-  <h2><a href="#get-ai-to-play-an-interesting-move">Get AI to Play an Interesting Move</a></h2>
+  <h2><a href="#the-ai-plays-an-interesting-move">The AI Plays an Interesting Move</a></h2>

 <details class="challenge" open>
-<summary>#3.1 Can you make the AI play randomly when it is stuck?</summary>
+<summary>Challenge 3.1: Can you make the AI play randomly when it is losing?</summary>
 If the AI always hits gently when it is in a losing position, the human player might learn that always hitting hard can sometimes lead to victory.

 You can make your code a little bit smarter than a piece of plastic.
 You can make the AI choose a random value for `force` if it finds itself in a losing position.
 This means that even a human player who knows the winning strategy will have to pay attention on each turn.